StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 ## Program Structure

-For an application that wishes to achieve good throughput while also caring about the timeliness of its data, the recommendation is that the application use the “TCP\_REPLENISH\_TIME” socket option (or equivalent) to specify how much time it expects it will need to generate its next batch of data.
+For an application that wishes to achieve high throughput without compromising the timeliness of its data, this document recommends that the application use the “TCP\_REPLENISH\_TIME” socket option (or equivalent) to specify how much time it expects it will need to generate its next batch of data.